endodoug/endodoug.github.io/_posts/2017-03-10-json-basics.md

 1. JSON received is comes as a string (text.)
 2. Convert the string (text) to a JavaScript object. parse() is a function that converts a string to a JavaScript object.
 3. Do something with the new object, like displaying it `<h1 id="hello"></h1>`

+Next up -> See how this plays out with Swift.